LucasdeAguiar/open-ai-customizable-agents/README.md

 ## How to use

+## Custom Features

+This fork extends the original OpenAI customer service demo with:

+- **Customizable Agents:** Create and delete your own agents via the UI or API, with custom instructions and descriptions.
+- **Dynamic Routing:** The Triage Agent will automatically route user requests to any custom agent you create.
+- **Modern UI:** Manage agents and see which one is active in real time.

+Feel free to experiment by adding new agent types and testing the orchestration!

 ### Setting your OpenAI API key

 You can set your OpenAI API key in your environment variables by running the following command in your terminal: